 Cupertino’s Dell-like strategy of selling computers over the internet also turned out pretty darn well.
-And of course, today Apple’s market cap sits at $2.34 trillion, making it one of the most valuable publicly traded companies in the world.
+And of course, today Apple’s market cap sits north of $2.7 trillion, making it the most valuable publicly traded company in the world.

 Are there other notorious Apple doom predictions you remember?
 Leave your comments below.